Kobby6-lang/Dino-Game/README.md

 Go to void Update add a float called **speed** connect to Instance(GameManager) and the game speed and location where you want the increase in speed.

 Connect the mesh renderer to the material and the texture and add the float speed so that when you play the ground moving faster the longer you play the game.

+Vector 2 is like Vector3 but only in two axis instead of three which are x and y axis.
 ,,,

     private void Update()